-- The standard Portuguese government bond is called an “OT” — that stands for Obrigações do Tesouro.
-The OT is a fixed rate benchmark bond that has a maturity of one year or more, all the way up to 50 years.
+The standard Portuguese government bond is called an “OT”, which stands for Obrigações do Tesouro.
+The OT is a fixed-rate benchmark bond that has a maturity of one year or more, all the way up to 50 years.

-The interest rate stated on the certificate is the Base Rate plus a margin, so the actual interest payable each year may vary.
+The interest rate stated on the OTRV bond certificate is the base rate plus a margin, so the actual interest payable each year may vary.
 Interest payments are made semi-annually.

-- You could wrap $1 bills around the Earth 1,257 times with the debt amount.
+- You could wrap $1 bills around the Earth 1,266 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 35,255 km, or 21,907 miles high.
+- If you lay $1 bills on top of each other they would make a pile 35,517 km, or 22,069 miles high.

 - That's equivalent to 0.09 trips to the Moon.